 A recent study

-They are urban with 71 per cent living in capital cities, younger – 61 per cent are aged between 18 and 49, and well educated with half having a university qualification.
+They are urban dwellers with 71 percent living in capital cities.
+They are also younger – 61 percent are aged between 18 and 49.
+And they’re well educated with half having a university qualification.

 If this sounds like you, let’s check a few more features: